charlie0129/bitrate-visualizer/README.md

 Q: Why the prebuilt binary is so big?

 A: I bundled `ffprobe` in the app so you don't need to install it manually.
-Over 90%+ of the size is from `ffprobe`.
-The app itself is using Tauri, which is a very small framework and only have a few megabytes in size.
-You can build one without `ffprobe` if you want a smaller binary.
+Over 90% of the size is from `ffprobe`.
+The app itself is built using Tauri, which has only a few megabytes in size.
+It is possible to build one without `ffprobe` to significantly reduce disk size footprint but that would sacrifice convenience since the user need to install `ffprobe` by himself.